Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Methodology

+with an opacity modulation factor $w_i = \mathcal{N}(\mathbf{v}_i \mid \mu_{d,i}, \Sigma_{dd})$ that scales visibility based on the alignment between the viewing direction and the Gaussian's directional distribution.
+This slicing mechanism adapts each Gaussian's shape, position, and opacity per viewpoint, capturing view-dependent optical effects such as subsurface scattering and specular reflectance at tissue interfaces.

-\textbf{Tile-Based Rasterization} $\,$ The resulting view-dependent 3D Gaussians (defined by $\mu'_{p,i}$, $\Sigma'_{pp,i}$, modulated opacity $w_i \alpha_i$, and view-dependent color evaluated from $c_i$ and $\mathbf{v}_i$) are rendered using a differentiable tile-based rasterizer, adapted from \cite{kerbl20233dgs}.
+\textbf{Tile-Based Rasterization} $\,$ The view-conditioned Gaussians (defined by $\mu'_{p,i}$, $\Sigma'_{pp,i}$, modulated opacity $w_i\alpha_i$, and color from $c_i$) are rendered using a differentiable tile-based rasterizer adapted from 3DGS \cite{kerbl20233dgs}.
 Gaussians are projected onto the image plane, sorted by depth, culled, and assigned to screen tiles.
 Alpha compositing is performed efficiently within each tile in parallel on the GPU.
-This differentiable process allows end-to-end training and achieves real-time rendering speeds after the initial network inference.
+This fully differentiable process enables end-to-end training through the renderer and achieves real-time rendering speeds at inference.